Intent Is More Important Than Technique

 Intent is more important than technique

-I first heard those words about 5 or 6 years ago from Mahan Khalsa, author of the excellent book Let's Get Real or Let's Not Play.
+I first heard those words in 2006 from Mahan Khalsa, author of the excellent book Let’s Get Real or Let’s Not Play.

 (Which, believe it or not is a book about selling consulting services).